telerik/winforms-docs/controls/dock/object-model/example-building-an-advanced-layout-at-runtime.md

 ---
 title: Building an Advanced Layout at Runtime
-page_title: Building an Advanced Layout at Runtime | RadDock
+page_title: Building an Advanced Layout at Runtime - WinForms Dock Control
-description: Example Building an advanced layout at runtime.
+description: Learn how to build an advanced layout at runtime.
 slug: winforms/dock/object-model/example:-building-an-advanced-layout-at-runtime
 tags: example,building,an,advanced,layout,at,runtime
 published: True